 A certifying technology, based on peer-to-peer and without a control body, the "open" blockchain aims to restore trust within complex networks such as those of the cold chain, where the control of safety standards is a real public health issue.

 Complex logistics networks and lack of visibility

+Keeping the package at a constant temperature requires strict real-time monitoring of the storage temperatures of the products and the refrigerated container.
 European regulations require a storage temperature between -3°C and +8°C. For frozen food they must not exceed -18°C.

 Blockchain: a temperature monitoring solution via the transfer of responsibility monitoring

 Numerous professionals rely on connected objects to geolocate and secure their goods.
 However, IoT geolocation trackers are often not only expensive, but also incapable of engaging the real responsibility of an actor.
 A pallet of charges geolocated on a dock for 45 minutes in the middle of summer will give information about a degradation of the fresh product but finally who to turn against?
 The warehouse manager?
 The forklift driver?
 The driver?
 The same applies to the single use of a simple temperature IoT.

 With blockchain it is a question of following the transfers of responsibility and no longer directly the goods.
 By identifying all interactions with goods, the extended visibility of logistics networks is guaranteed even on multiple levels of outsourcing.

 By means of the open blockchain, a unique digital tracker created for all transport equipment allows all supply chain actors to be monitored in real time.